domGitDev/ence-connectors/README.md

 # DESCRIPTION

-Low latency and unified cryptocurrency market data feed and order execution connector developed in c++11.
+Low latency and unified cryptocurrency market data connector developed in c++17 for Linux.
 Market data and order update are done via websocket if available.
-To ensure scalability and data loss prevention it has been developed on top of kafka stream and custom MySQL connection pool that efficently re-use open connections to insert new LTP (Latest Traded Price) or others updates in real-time.
+To ensure scalability and data loss prevention it has been developed on top of kafka stream.

 # SUPPORTED EXCHANGES (futures trading)